Yenikapı Transfer Center

 Yenikapı Transfer Center (Yenikapı Aktarma Merkezi), referred to as Yenikapı, is an underground transportation complex in Istanbul.
 It is located in south-central Fatih in the neighborhood of Yenikapı, hence the name of the hub.
-The complex is right next to the, indefinitely closed, Yenikapı railway station and a short walk away from the Yenikapı Ferry Terminal and İDO ferry service.
+The complex is right next to the Yenikapı railway station serving the T6 light rail line and a short walk away from the Yenikapı Ferry Terminal and İDO ferry service.
 Yenikapı complex links two stations of Istanbul Metro to a railway station of the Turkish State Railways on the trans-Bosphorus Marmaray tunnel.
 Yenikapı is the largest rapid transit station in Turkey.

 History

 Construction of the Marmaray project started at Yenikapı in May 2004.
 The new Yenikapı station site was chosen to be just north of the existing railway station and would be built underground as part of the trans-Bosphorus tunnel.
 Yenikapı was expected to be completed in December 2009 but due to archaeological findings at the construction site delayed the project by four years.
 In 2008 plans to extend the M2 and the M1 lines south were finalized and Yenikapı was chosen as the southern terminus.
 Construction of the M2's southern extension started in January 2009 with the Golden Horn Metro Bridge across the Golden Horn.
 The project was expected to open in August 2010, but due to delays it wasn't opened until 2014.
 The Marmaray section was the first part of the complex to open, entering service on 29 October 2013.
 The M2 section opened on 15 February 2014, followed by the M1 section on 9 November 2014.